raisa-d/the-100-rpg/README.md

 ## Bugs

 Currently, there are two known bugs:
-1. Loading a saved game may cause the inventory functionality to stop working, preventing access to inventory item actions.
+1. The game will crash if you choose 0 as your crime choice.
-2. The game will crash if you choose 0 as your crime choice.
+2. os.system("clear") does not work on Windows-- for Windows, it would need to be os.system("cls")

 The development team is working to resolve these issues.

 ## Inspiration